 summarizing or paraphrasing another’s ideas or work without proper citation;

 copying and pasting from the Internet without citation;

 Any incident of academic dishonesty is considered a violation of the school code of conduct.
 Violations of academic integrity result in both academic and disciplinary consequences.
 There are two types of infractions: “violations” and “serious violations.”

 Students who incur “violations” receive a disciplinary consequence of varying hours of detention or possible Disciplinary Monitoring with detention.
 Academic consequences involve receiving partial credit to “0” credit for the work (the amount of credit is agreed upon within an academic department).
 Examples of “violations” are:

-- coming into examination with a small amount of written information/one formula;
+coming into the examination with a small amount of written information/one formula;

-- signaling an answer during an examination or allowing another student to look onto your examination;
+signaling an answer during an examination or allowing another student to look at your examination;

-- significant portions of a major paper or project lack citation;
+significant portions of a major paper or project lack citations;

-- all or part of a major paper or project has been lifted off of the Intenet website or “paper mill.”
+all or part of a major paper or project has been lifted off of the Internet website or “paper mill.”

 The following items can be brought to school or sent via a florist for delivery to students.
 The items will remain in the office for the student to pick up at their next break or lunch period.

-- P.E. & athletic equipment/clothing (make arrangements with student for after-school drop-off)
+P.E. & athletic equipment/clothing (make arrangements with the student for after-school drop-off)